 Our cash flows, results of operations, financial condition or changes in shareholders' equity may appear materially different under IFRS than under Indian GAAP.
-In addition, in our transition to IFRS reporting, we may encounter difficulties in the ongoing process of implementing and enhancing our management information systems consequent to the listing of the Bonds and the reporting requirements applicable to listed companies in India under the Debt Listing Agreements already entered into with the NSE and to be entered into with the NSE and the BSE for listing of the Bonds.
+In addition, in our transition to IFRS reporting, we may encounter difficulties in the ongoing process of implementing and enhancing our management information systems consequent to the listing of the Bonds and the reporting requirements applicable to listed companies in India under the Debt Listing Agreements already entered into and to be entered into the NSE for listing of the Bonds.
 Moreover, our transition may be hampered by increasing competition and increased costs for the relatively small number of IFRS-experienced accounting personnel available as more Indian companies begin to prepare IFRS financial statements.